 School Masses are celebrated weekly for students, faculty and staff.
-Involvement of many school groups in planning our Liturgies makes the celebrations more meaningful to students.
+Involvement of many school groups in planning our liturgies makes the celebrations more meaningful to students.
 Students are strongly encouraged to participate in the Sacrament of Reconciliation and Eucharist, both at school and in their respective parishes.
-The Eucharistic Liturgy (the Mass) is the Catholic Church’s fullest expression of its unity of doctrine and discipline.
-All students attend the weekly school Mass attentively and reverently.
-Catholic students are invited to receive Communion (the Eucharist) with proper spiritual preparation.
+The Eucharistic Liturgy is the Catholic Church’s fullest expression of its unity of doctrine and discipline.
+Our Catholic students are invited to receive Communion with proper spiritual preparation.